What Is Swine Flu?

 A diagnosis is made by sampling fluid from those with swine flu.
-To take a sample, a doctor or nurse may take a swab of the nose or throat.
+To take a sample, a doctor or nurse may swab your nose or throat.

 The swab will be analyzed using various genetic and laboratory techniques to identify the specific type of virus.

-As of 2009, the CDC has recommended healthcare workers in contact with swine flu or suspected swine flu patients should take precautions.
-Precautions against infection include:
+The CDC recommends that healthcare workers in contact with swine flu or suspected swine flu patients take precautions such as: